mojaloop/ml-perf-characterization/cpu-profiling/ml-notification-handler/README.md

 - Change `ENDPOINT_SOURCE_URL` to `http://localhost:3001/admin` in `config/default.json`
 - Run `node --inspect src/handlers/index.js handler --notification` in separate terminal
 - Use `Chrome Debugger` to connect to this instance and start CPU profiling
-- Preload load `messages.log` in included folder with `cat messages.log | kcat -b localhost:9092 -t topic-notification-event`
+- Preload load `messages.log` in included folder with `cat message_large.log | kcat -b kafka:9092 -t topic-notification-event`
 - Stop profiling and observe the time taken for various operations in the code

 config/default.json